USB_DN, USB_DP, USB_5V, and USB_GND are found on the rear connector of nearly every Android headunit, but you may never have noticed.

 Power is sent on 5V and 0V while the data is carried over D+ and D-.
-This is all that is needed for a basic USB connection to read USB thumbdrives, power USB mice and keyboards or power the DAB+ adaptor.
+This is all needed for a basic USB connection to read USB thumb drives, power USB mice and keyboards, or power the DAB+ adaptor.

 Custom USB leads

-The manufacturer should have supplied their propitiatory lead for connecting into the android head unit.
+The manufacturer should have supplied their propitiatory lead for connecting to the Android head unit.
 It may be part of a multiblock connector carrying many different signals.
-The USB lead won’t be recognisable from the head unit end, but the other end will be a familiar USB socket.
+The USB lead won’t be recognizable from the head unit end, but the other end will be a standard USB socket.

 USB not working

-For the USB to work, all 4 wires USB_D+, USB_D-, USB_5V and USB_GND must be connected.
-If you didn’t fit the connector to the android headunit, USB won’t work.
-Now will be a good time to check in the box for that missing lead.
+All 4 wires, USB_D+, USB_D-, USB_5V, and USB_GND, must be connected for the USB to work.
+If you don’t fit the connector to the Android headunit, USB won’t work.
+Now will be a good time to check the box for that missing lead.

 Lead not in the box

-Although the USB data leads are propitiatory among android headunit manufacturers, the leads are re-used among the different assembly lines.
-This helps to narrow down the possible options to find a replacement USB leads for your android headunit by looking here (replacement USB leads for android headunits).
-It will take a bit of checking, the number of pins on each of the multiblock connectors should match the number of ways on the android headunit.
-As long as you can get USB_DN, USB_DP, USB_5V and USB_GND connected to a USB socket, you should be OK for USB data.
+Although the USB data leads are propitiatory among Android headunit manufacturers, the leads are re-used among the different assembly lines.
+This helps to narrow down the possible options to find replacement USB leads for your Android headunit by looking here (replacement USB leads for Android headunits).
+It will take a bit of checking; the number of pins on each multiblock connector should match the number of ways on the Android headunit.
+You should be OK for USB data if you can get USB_DN, USB_DP, USB_5V, and USB_GND connected to a USB socket.